Four Seasons: Variations in American Vitalist Film Comedy

 The Spirit of Delight is a Spirit of appreciation, of taking in value and making it one’s own.
 It is a discriminating Spirit that knows the difference between the bad and the good but devotes all its energies into taking in and fully appreciating the good in things.
 In this sense, the Spirit of Delight can easily be seen as disregarding anything which is not its subject.

 The Spirit of Delight is ultimately reactive rather than active.
 Its reactions, however, are often expressed in extremes like exuberance, ecstasy, enthusiasm, and the like.
-As the etymologies for these extremes suggest, the Spirit of Delight is ultimately a stepping outside of oneself, an accepting of a spectator-like role in which we know that the Delight is not ourselves and that we have stepped outside ourselves to experience it.
+As the etymologies for these extremes suggest, the Spirit of Delight, though an inner state, ultimately requires a stepping outside of oneself, an accepting of a spectator-like role in which we know that the Delight is not ourselves and that we have stepped outside ourselves to experience it.

 And finally, there is a Spirit of Awe.
 That Spirit loses itself in the sense that it recognizes an “other” of stupendous relative magnitude.
 It is a Spirit of smallness in the presence of the very, very large.
 It is a Spirit of inadequacy which, in Watts’ terms, is not the spirit of the marketplace that gets us through practical affairs.
 It is thus a spirit that steps back from the oversimplifications we use to get through life and recognizes the unfathomable that ultimately not only surrounds but much more undergirds our every act and our very being.